Superalgos/Superalgos/README.md

 | ![parameters](https://user-images.githubusercontent.com/13994516/63508921-3f46d780-c4db-11e9-970d-8d5e2ca5ebe3.png) | ![time-range](https://user-images.githubusercontent.com/13994516/63638435-0dbf3f00-c688-11e9-8bbd-5e00906cdfa1.png) |

 The Datetime Range parameter of your Trading System is used to control the period of time in which the simulation will be calculated.
-Depending on how you set up this parameter you will be either backtesing, paper-trading, or both at the same time.
+Depending on how you set up this parameter you will be either backtesting, paper-trading, or both at the same time.

-1. **Backtesting**:
+**1. Backtesting**:

 **A.** To backtest a specific period of time in the past, introduce an *initialDatetime* and a *finalDatetime*: